 The UL Cybercamp is designed to introduce second level students to some ICT basics.
-During the COVID-19 restrictions we ran the camp successfully online.

 The 3-day camp is designed to give second level students, between the ages of 13 and 17, a quick introduction to basic ICT subjects.
 Each camp has three topics (one for each day) that students will try out: Web Design, Greenfoot, and Electronics & Robots.